-Innovation CGIAR-related efforts for development and/or dissemination Description Scale and location Observable feature Notes on dissemination strategies / pathways Disease- resistant Cassava varieties 1- African Cassava Agronomy Initiative (ACAI) (IITA, 2015-2020) 2- Breeding RTB products for end-user preferences (RTBfoods) (IITA, 2017-2022) 3- Next Generation Cassava Breeding (Phase II) (IITA, 2018- 2022) 4- Great Lake Cassava Initiative (GLCI) (CRS, IITA, 2008-2012) Cassava mosaic disease (CMD) and cassava brown streak disease (CBSD)-resistant varieties.
-The varieties with different traits can be recommended targeting different value chains: fresh market, high-quality cassava flour, and starch.
-Twenty-five elite varieties with tolerance or resistance to these two diseases are now evaluated in regional trials Kenya, Uganda, Tanzania and other countries.
-Thousands of farmers have been involved in the evaluation of the released varieties in all the 32 countries in SSA where IITA is collaborating with NARS in germplasm development and evaluation.
+Innovation CGIAR-related efforts for development and/or dissemination Description Scale and location Observable feature Notes on dissemination strategies/ pathways Disease- resistant cassava varieties African Cassava Agronomy Initiative (ACAI) (IITA, 2015-2020) Breeding RTB (Roots, Tubers, and Banana) products for end-user preferences (RTBfoods) (IITA, 2017- 2022) Next Generation Cassava Breeding (Phase II) (IITA, 2018- 2022) Great Lake Cassava Initiative (GLCI) (CRS, IITA, 2008- 2012) Cassava mosaic disease (CMD) and cassava brown streak disease (CBSD)- resistant varieties.
+The varieties with different traits can be recommended targeting different value chains: fresh market, high- quality cassava flour, and starch.
+Twenty-five elite varieties with tolerance or resistance to these two diseases are now evaluated in regional trials in Kenya, Uganda, Tanzania, and other countries.
+Thousands of farmers have been involved in the evaluation of the released varieties in all 32 countries in SSA where IITA is collaborating with NARS in germplasm development and evaluation.
 It is thought that varietal turnover may have happened in recent years in areas previously badly hit by viruses.
-Genotype(s) can be identified from sampling farmers' fields OWC, NUSAF, ATTAS strategic agricultural commodity Banana- coffee inter- cropping 1.
-APEP (Agricultural Productivity Enhancement Program) 2005-08 2.
-CCAFS (Climate Change, Agriculture and Food Security) CRP Planting practice that pre-dates IITA's involvement.
+Genotype(s) can be identified from sampling farmers' fields Operation Wealth Creation (OWC), Northern Uganda Social Action Fund (NUSAF), Agricultural Technology and Agribusiness Advisory Services (ATAAS) project strategic agricultural commodity Banana- coffee inter- cropping APEP (Agricultural Productivity Enhancement Program) 2005-08 CCAFS (Climate Change, Agriculture and Food Security) CGIAR Research Program Planting practice that pre- dates IITA's involvement.
 IITA researchers studied different aspects of the agronomy of intercropping banana and coffee, then facilitated planning by developing extension materials on it for NGOs and national partners.
 Ntutasamo, Mbarara, Bushenyi in particular.
-Central and North are Robusta coffee-growing regions.
-East, South-West, West Nile are Arabica coffee growing regions.
-Planting of both coffee and banana in the same plot Being promoted by government extension officers
+Central and North are Robusta coffee- growing regions.
+East, South- West, and West Nile are Arabica coffee growing regions.
+Planting both coffee and banana in the same plot Being promoted by government extension officers